kurisaW/PSE51-docs/pse51/mlockall/README.md

 The [ENOSYS] error condition has been removed as stubs need not be provided if an implementation does not support the Process Memory Locking option.

 ---

-*Copyright © 2001-2024 The IEEE and The Open Group, All Rights Reserved*